 The United Kingdom is of course one of our closest partners in the war on terrorism.
 The new, modern treaty before the Senate has the key provisions found in virtually all of our modern treaties and reflects this close relationship.
 I will discuss briefly in this testimony the key benefits that will accrue to the United States from this treaty, but before doing so, I need to highlight for the committee several additional challenges that have emerged from the delay in entry into force of this treaty.

-In 2003, the U.K. adopted domestic legislation simplifying its extradition practice,
+tional challenges that have emerged from the delay in entry into force of this treaty.
 In 2003, the U.K. adopted domestic legislation simplifying its extradition practice, and in a show of good faith in anticipation of this new treaty coming into force, it applied the benefits of the new law to the United States.
 The British Government was accused in Parliament of acting prematurely, with critics saying that this change should wait until the Senate ratified the extradition treaty.
 The British Government answered that criticism by stating that it anticipated quick ratification by the United States.